grame-cncm/faust/architecture/autodiff/README.md

     ...
 ```

-At the end of the process, a plot is produced of loss against parameter value and
+Run `python3 plot.py` in the output directory to produce a plot of loss against parameter
-iteration.
+value and iteration, and parameter value against iteration (requires matplotlib).

 ![Loss plot example](loss_example.png)

-NB. plot functionality requires python3 and matplotlib.

 ## Tips